siliconshells/personalsite.github.io/_pages/projects.md

 <br >

-**An Ecommerce Site I tried**
+**An Ecommerce Site I started**

 <p align="center">
   <img src="/images/ecommerce.png" />
 </p>
-An Ecommerce Platform under development
+An Ecommerce Platform under development.
+It was written in ASP.Net Webforms and runs on MS SQL database using Telerik Controls.
-[See the test site here](https://external.ink?to=http://testshop.oxygenegroup.com) Was written in ASP.Net Webforms and runs on MS SQL database using Telerik Controls.
+[See the test site here](https://external.ink?to=http://testshop.oxygenegroup.com)

 <br >